About The Artist

-Joyce is a water media painter.
-She works primarily with acrylics but also enjoys using gouache, casein or watercolor together with acrylic.
-Primarily a studio painter, she works from sketches, value and color studies and photographs she takes on location.
+Joyce especially loves painting landscapes in her favorite medium, Acrylics.
+Primarily a studio painter, she works from sketches, value and color studies, and photographs she takes on location.
 Her experience in the software industry has been a helpful aid in modifying the on-site work to improve the composition of her subject.

 Joyce likes to work on both paper and canvas and she approaches the work slightly differently depending on the support.
 She will employ several watercolor techniques when working on paper while her works on canvas are more reminiscent of oil paintings.
-Joyce works in series allowing her to approach her subject matter from a variety of angles .
-Her most successful series include include her “Wild” and “Sanctuary” series both based on a protected area in upstate New York, the marsh at Tillman, “Desert Rocks and Palms” series, “Local Parks” and “California Coast Seascapes”.
+Joyce works in series approaching her subject matter from a variety of angles .
+Her most recent series’ include her “Wild” and “Sanctuary” series both based on a protected area in upstate New York, the marsh at Tillman.
+She also comes back to her various seascape works and never tires of that.

-Currently, Joyce is a member of The Rancho Santa Fe Art Guild, The San Diego Watercolor Society, The La Jolla Art Association and the San Dieguito Art Guild.
+Currently, Joyce is a member of the San Diego Watercolor Society and the San Dieguito Art Guild.
 She served on the board of the San Diego Watercolor Society for three years and was the organization’s newsletter one year.
-Joyce is currently the Newsletter Editor for The La Jolla Art Association.
-Joyce exhibits regularly in the membership shows of these organizations and has won several awards for her work.
-She has also been juried into shows at The Southwestern Artist Association and the Art and Materials Workshop in Pasadena.
+Joyce exhibits regularly in the monthly shows of both organizations and has won several awards for her work.
+She has also been juried into shows at The La Jolla Art Association, Southwestern Artist Association and the Art and Materials Workshop in Pasadena.